-Lear has expanded its net sales at a compound annual growth rate of approximately 30% during the period from July 1, 1983 to December 31, 1994 through a combination of internal growth and acquisitions.
+Lear's sales have grown rapidly, both internally and through acquisitions, from approximately \$159.8 million in the fiscal year ended June 30, 1983 to approximately \$3.1 billion in the year ended December 31, 1994, a compound annual growth rate of approximately 30%.
 As a result of this growth, the Company has experienced substantial upfront costs for new programs and new facilities.
-Such expenses consist of administrative expenses, engineering and design expenses for new seating programs, including pre-production expenses and inefficiencies incurred until the customer reaches normal operating levels.
+Such expenses consist of administrative expenses and engineering and design expenses for new seating programs, including pre-production expenses and inefficiencies incurred until the customer reaches normal operating levels.
 The Company expenses such non-recurring pre-production expenses as they are incurred.

 The Company's performance is dependent on automotive vehicle production, which is seasonal in nature.
-The third calendar quarter is historically the weakest vehicle production quarter due to the impact of plant shutdowns for vacation and model changeover which affect automotive production in both North America and Europe.
+The third calendar quarter is historically the weakest vehicle production quarter due to the impact of plant shutdowns for vacation and model changeovers which affect automotive production in both North America and Europe.
 See Note 19 to the consolidated financial statements of the Company incorporated by reference in this Prospectus.